-Display, throttle and error codes: how to read your dashboard and what the errors mean on popular decks
+Display, throttle and error codes: reading your e-scooter dashboard

 The display, the throttle lever and the brake levers are the only channel the e-scooter has for talking to the rider.
 When a triangle blinks with code “E2” or “14”, the Google query usually flies off without context and without the official manual at hand.
 This section is about how the user-facing interface works on popular families (Xiaomi, Ninebot, the EY3 ecosystem of Dualtron / Kaabo / Currus, Apollo, Inmotion), how the three throttle types and cruise control behave, and which actually-meaningful error codes each vendor surfaces.
 It complements the technical section Controllers, BMS, power electronics, which describes what happens “below the display”.